Honda Civic Insurance Rates

 Detailed Rate Analysis

-The chart below details estimated Honda Civic insurance rates for other coverage scenarios.
+The chart below details estimated Honda Civic insurance rates for different risk profiles and scenarios.

-- Using low $100 deductibles for physical damage coverage will increase the cost to $1,908
+- Buying low deductibles for physical damage coverage will cost an additional $396 every year

-- An auto insurance policy for full coverage for a 16-year-old driver can cost as much as $5,808 or more
+- An auto insurance policy that insures a teen driver may cost $5,808 or more

-Auto insurance prices for a Honda Civic also have a wide range based on your driving characteristics, the trim level and model year, and liability limits and deductibles.
+Insurance prices for a Honda Civic also have a wide range based on the trim level and model year, your age and driving habits, and policy deductibles and limits.

-Older drivers with a good driving record and high deductibles may pay as low as $1,400 a year, or $117 per month, for full coverage.
-Prices are much higher for drivers in their teens, where even good drivers will have to pay at least $5,800 a year.
+More mature drivers with no violations or accidents and higher comprehensive and collision deductibles may pay as little as $1,400 a year, or $117 per month, for full coverage.
+Prices are highest for drivers in their teens, since even teens with perfect driving records should be prepared to pay upwards of $5,800 a year.
 View Rates by Age

 Where you choose to live has a huge impact on Honda Civic insurance prices.
-A driver around age 40 might see prices as low as $1,090 a year in states like Utah, Ohio, and New Hampshire, or be forced to pay as much as $2,040 on average in New York, Michigan, and Florida.
+A driver around age 40 might see prices as low as $1,090 a year in states like New Hampshire, Ohio, and Utah, or at least $2,040 on average in Florida, Michigan, and New York.

 State | Premium | Compared to U.S. Avg | Percent Difference |